 While running for weight loss and strength training will no doubt help you if want to lose weight, Pilates can also be a hugely effective exercise to add to your regime.
 Here, a personal trainer and Pilates instructor lay out everything you need to know about Pilates for beginners and how to get started.

 Is Pilates good for weight loss?

-“Often, people think Pilates is used only for rehabilitation work and I’ve even heard it described as a form of gentle stretching,” says Pilates instructor Paola Langella.
+Yes, Pilates can help you get into a calorie deficit to lose weight.
+“Often, people think Pilates is used only for rehabilitation work and I’ve even heard it described as a form of gentle stretching,” says Pilates instructor Paola Langella (opens in new tab).
 The truth is, this mind-body fitness technique focuses on lengthening, strengthening, and toning the whole body and is a great fat-burning exercise when practiced regularly.

 “The techniques used in Pilates target both the big and the small stabilizer muscles that help to elongate the body and correct posture,” says Paola.
-“Your waist will get smaller, your stomach flatter, and the difference is not only seen on the scale but also in dress size.”
+“Your waist will get smaller, your stomach flatter if you combine it with a good diet."

-“When students advance in Pilates, the class becomes more intense and cardiovascular,” explains Paola.
+This loss only continues to grow when students advance in the exercise.
+“The class becomes more intense and cardiovascular,” explains Paola.
 “Your heart rate increases and that’s when you start to notice how challenging Pilates is and how it can be a great fitness activity that negates the need to supplement your fitness regime with running or high-intensity cardio.”

 How many calories does Pilates burn?

 Depending on your current weight and fitness levels, you could expect to burn around 170-200 calories in an hour’s session of Pilates.
 You can monitor this by wearing one of the best fitness trackers while you work out.